linode/linode-blockstorage-csi-driver/docs/observability.md

 kubectl apply -f csi.yaml
 ```

+Now, that we have the configuration ready, we must install otel and jaeger to visualize the traces.

 ## Steps to Install otel and jaeger for visualizing traces

 ### 1. Run the Tracing setup